rbutenuth/fpl/doc/classes-and-objects.md

 The core of FPL is functional, but some simple extensions allow object oriented programming with classes and instances (objects).
 How does it work?
 What is a class or an object?
 Both are not more than slightly extended [dictionaries](dictionaries.md).
 The difference between a dictionary and a class/object is the nested scoping: A dictionary is just a map or scope, but it has no parent scope.
-Whenever a key is looked up in a dictionary, it is either found in this dictionary or nil is returned.
+Whenever a key is looked up in a dictionary, it is either found in this dictionary or `nil` is returned.

 On the other hand: A class or an object always has a parent scope.
-This can be another class or object or the global scope of FPL.
+This can be another class or object or the global FPL scope.
 That's the first part of the trick: An object is bound to its class by the scoping rules: The parent scope of the object is the class.
 You can create a new object with the function new-instance.
 Whenever you execute this function within a class, you create an object which "belongs" to this class.
 The coupling is just done by the scoping rules.

 With the help of the function sub-class it is possible to create a new class and to set the parent class in an explicit way.
-There is no difference between classes and objects on a technical level: It's all just scoping.
+There is no difference between classes and objects on a technical level: Everything just works by application of the scoping rules of FPL.

 How can you use classes and how can you call methods (functions defined in a class)?
-When designing FPL, I wanted a syntax similar to existing object oriented languages without complicated syntax.
+When designing FPL, I wanted a syntax similar to existing object oriented languages without extending the simple base syntax of FPL.
 The solution is quite simple: Objects and classes are functions!
 When called, they evaluate (in the scope of the class or object) their first argument.
 It must evaluate to a function.
 Then this function is called within the scope of the class or object.
 So the syntax is:

 ```
 (some-object-or-class evaluates-to-function first-real-arg second-real-arg)